Your Ultimate Guide to Kangaroo Island

 Kangaroo Island in a nutshell

 Known as Karta Pintingga – literally meaning the Island of the Dead in local Kaurna language – it might surprise you to know that South Australia’s precious island destination is the country’s third largest island after Tasmania and Melville Island.
-Accessible by ferry from the foot of the Fleurieu Peninsula and by plane from Adelaide, a day trip here (or even a short weekend trip) is simply not enough.

 A brief history of Kangaroo Island